Musée de Picardie: Archaeology

+The museum is home to the mummified remains of an Egyptian woman named Setjaïmengaou.
+She died aged around 40 in the 7th century BC.

+The museum is also home to the God of Amiens, a Gallo-Roman statuette of an animal-eared Gaulish god.
+The Priapus of Rivery is also in the collections of the museum.

 Medieval

 12th to 16th centuries, with the main pieces being the Puys d'Amiens, masterpieces of Gothic art from Amiens Cathedral.

 Fine arts

 French and foreign painters from 17th to 20th centuries, with artists such as: